treemorse/farteam/README.md

 <a name="intro"></a>
 # Introduction
 According to the relevant fitness industry statistics, the predicted industry revenue of more than $100bn was not achieved due to gym closures around the world.
 A Nielsen survey[^3] concluded that approximately 80% of the adult population exercise or have the desire to exercise regularly.
+Due to the lack of gyms caused by the pandemic and with the help of technological improvements in internet connectivity and streaming, virtual fitness services such as Peloton are increasingly becoming very popular.
+However

 <a name="review"></a>
 # Review